AnkurRyder/Project_Bianry/readme.md

 `$ go test`

-## Before running the API create Database and edit the connection string
+## Before running the API create Database and edit the env file